curiousyogurt/Quantum/README.md

 From the command line:
 `python Grover.py`

-Without any modifications, the script creates a random search problem with a single target, and uses a simulated circuit to discover the target.
+Without any modifications, the script creates a random search problem with a single target, and uses the simulated circuit to discover the target.